gSchool/mcsp-unit-oop/01-object-oriented-programming/04-information-hiding.md

 console.log(obj.name); // Jay
 ```

-A getter is defined with the `get` keyword and although it looks like a normal method, it is not invoked through the usual `()` syntax.
+A getter is defined with the `get` keyword, and although it looks like a normal method, it is not invoked through the usual `()` syntax.
 It is actually invoked when you access a property normally with the dot syntax, as can be seen in the above example.
 On the flip side, if you want to allow a property to be mutable, you can use a setter.
 Here's an example of that:

 ```js
 let myName = "Jay";